 Method Result - Could you recover the sugar from the solution?

 Sieving or filtering

 Settling overnight

 Evaporation

-Boiling

-- 1. Which methods worked to recover the sugar from the solution? - 2.
-What was left at the bottom after completing these methods? - 3.
-Why do you think this happens?
+- Which methods worked to recover the sugar from the solution?
+Boiling and evaporation. - 2.
+What was left at the bottom after completing these methods?